-I’ve shared a bunch of glitch-art posts on this blog, including this recent list of iOS glitch apps, so I thought it would be cool to share a little tutorial on how to create your own glitch art using an incorrect editor technique.
-For a lot of us, glitch-art is something we create with the help of an app, so I think it’s a good idea to give this technique a shot to get a better idea of what’s really happening to your work.
+I’ve shared a bunch of glitch-art posts on this blog, including this recent list of iOS glitch apps, so I thought it would be cool to share a little tutorial on how to create your own glitch art using an “incorrect editor” technique.
+For many, glitch art is a technique achieved purely through apps and plugins, but it’s surprisingly easy and fun to create your own glitch art by manually breaking the code.

 Method #1: Text editors